-In times when the Olympic torch just has been brought from Greece to the UK, it only makes more sense to (finally!) post about one of my favorite places for camping, which bears the name of Marathon.
+In times when the Olympic torch has just been brought from Greece to London Olympics, it only makes more sense to post about one of my favorite places for camping, which bears the name of Marathon.
 That is where Persians attempted to invade Greece… and from where, allegedly, the courier ran all the way to Athens to tell the news of victory of the Greek army.
-This story, in turn, inspired for the Marathon race, but I think not many people know that the beach where Persians once disembarked their warships is nowadays a perfect place for running.
-Given that even modern Greeks are quite easy with nudity and the beach is never crowded, you can also run the way Ancient Greek athletes did – totally naked.
+This story, in turn, inspired the Marathon race!
+But I think not many people know that the beach where Persians once disembarked their warships is nowadays a perfect place for running.
+Given that even modern Greeks are quite easy with nudity and the beach is never crowded, you can run the way Ancient Greek athletes did – naked!

-This is how it looks from the plane:
+This is how this place looks from the plane:

-Marathon is just a couple of hours ride from buzzing Athens, but to get to the wilder part of the beach, you’ll have to walk from the bus station along the beach for more than an hour.
-But it is totally worth it.
+Marathon is a little over 2-hour ride from buzzing Athens, but to get to the wilder part of the beach, you’ll have to walk from the bus station along the beach for more than an hour.
+(That is if you don’t have a car.)
+However, it is totally worth it.
 It’s a great weekend escape, and we often went there to camp overnight.

 It’s easy to find a nice cozy spot for you tent.

 So, there is not only a nice beach but also an old pine forest

 Scarcely growing old pines were perfect for hanging a hammock.

 It was a lightweight variety, but still cozy enough to chill out, feeling the sea breeze all over body.
 I was learning Greek with a book, but not for too long as you can see…